About

 - Open to interesting problems

 Most ML engineers come from computer science.
 I came from business analytics.
 My MSc at VU Amsterdam had me building deep learning models in the Computational Intelligence track, but my undergrad taught me something most engineers skip: why the model matters to the business.
-I think that's why I obsess over production — a model that doesn't ship is just a notebook.
+A model that doesn't ship is just a notebook.

 Primary Capabilities